 - Socialisation: Lots (almost daily) of outings to different places rural and urban (carried) Visits to family and friends.

-- Recall: Puppy recall phase two.
-Now I start introducing the whistle as a ‘signal’ to trigger the recall.
+- Recall: Now I start introducing the whistle as a ‘signal’ to trigger the recall.
 I still give the puppy lots of encouragement by running away as soon as I blow the whistle.

 - Socialisation: From ground level (after vaccination).
 Attend events/take into town.
-No other lead walking at all
+No other leash walking at all

 - Bite inhibition: No biting, gentle mouthing allowed.

 - Retrieving: Continue to build drive.

 - Getting into a bed/basket: I introduce the idea that sitting in her bed while we eat is a great way to get treats.